dev4Agriculture/n8n-nodes-advanced-flow-blocks/docs/sizeCheck.md

 The SizeCheck Node checks if the size of the input list is less, equal or more than a given number

+## Parameters

+### Threshold

+The threshold that defines the True/False Result

+### CountEmptyItems

+Shall those Items be counted that do not include any keys?

+> **Hint**: This can be used to check if the last node exported an empty result.

+## Input

+The list that shall be checked

+## Output

+The input List to the correct output, depending on the comparison result.

 ## Example

 ![Example for SizeCheck](./data/examples/sizecheck.png)

 In this example, some data is generated in the Code Node.
 Depending on the Result for the SizeCheck, different Logs are triggered

-## Input

-Any List

-## Output

-The input List to the correct output, depending on the comparison result

 ## Example Scenarios